“May the Lord give you peace.”

 The Chronicle article told of Carol’s exceptional inner wisdom even from childhood, when at Catholic school she adamantly refused to worship a bloody Christ on a crucifix, and was the only child exempted therefrom by the nuns, who recognized her wisdom.

-The article also told how Carol had dedicated her life to helping troubled souls – especially young people.
+The article also told how Carol’s dedication to helping special needs children and adults, and troubled souls, was spiritually inspiring.
 But that paradoxically Carol experienced great family tragedy with all of her three children: her two daughters whose lives were lastingly impacted by drug addiction, and her son Pete who was permanently brain damaged in a childhood car accident.
 Because of her great generosity, especially toward needy young people, Carol was sometimes known as the “Mother Teresa of the Sunset District”.
 And as a daily swimmer/surfer she also became known as ‘Queen of the Beach’.

 From childhood Carol was an extraordinarily intuitive free spirit.
 She never knowingly followed any prescribed Western or Eastern religious path, despite attempted childhood Catholic inculcation.
 Instead, she instinctively followed her own unique spiritual path of communing with Nature while surfing, swimming, sunning, hiking, biking, organic gardening, and helping troubled souls – especially young people.